sierraobryan/diversity-inclusion-resources/README.md

 For better or for worse, conferences and meetups are really important for career development.
 Sharing ideas, having conversations, meeting new people -- if you can't attend, you miss out on a lot of these opportunities.It's important to open these events to as wide a range of people as possible, and make them feel welcome when they attend.
 It addresses a serious source of unfairness, and everyone benefits from having a wider diversity of people and ideas.

 [alexwlchan's ideas for inclusive/accessible events](https://alexwlchan.net/ideas-for-inclusive-events/)

-### Where do I get these resources?

-I follow a lot of really smart folks on [Twitter](https://twitter.com/_sierraobryan), I subscribe to the [Business & Ally Newsletter](https://www.diversifytech.co/business-ally-newsletter/) of [Diversify Tech](https://www.diversifytech.co/), I’m a member of [Tech Ladies](https://www.hiretechladies.com/) and there are a lot of great articles posted on in their [Facebook group](https://www.facebook.com/groups/techladies), I’m part of [Elpha](https://elpha.com), I subscribed to the [Black Tech Pipeline](https://blacktechpipeline.com/) newsletter

 ## Template